stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 ## Speed Tests

 I'm using [iPerf3](https://iperf.fr/) to measure network throughput.
 For the tests I chose 30 seconds as the test duration and 4 parallel client streams since my server has 4 cores and I want to maximize throughput.
-I tested the throughput in two scenarios, only one wall between the two access points and more obstructions between the two access points.
+I tested the throughput in two scenarios, once with a single wall between the two access points and once with more obstruction.

 I'm testing with the following two devices: